 Solution 7 – Try Drive on the web

-You can check if Google Drive is down by navigating, here.
+You can check if Google Drive is down on Down Detector.
 And, with that, we can call it a wrap.
 In case you have any questions or suggestions, make sure to share them with us in the comments section below.